hackclub/hackclub/clubs/FAQ.md

 ### We've already organized our own club.
 Why should we apply?

-Many of our applicants are from clubs that have already started running, sometimes for years.
+Many of our applicants are from clubs that have already been holding meetings, sometimes for years.
 We provide resources and a community you won't get anywhere else.

 ### What should my YouTube video be about?